 Musical Instruments Set

-Some of you out there will have an immediate aversion to any toy that makes as much noise as the Melissa & Doug Band-in-a-Box – 10-Piece Musical Instrument Set.
-But, if you don’t mind, musical instruments are fantastic for teaching kids about rhythm and tone (plus they’re just super fun).
-If you can’t take the noise, though, I get it.
-Update: These instruments are SO NOISY!
-But my kids love them and I don’t really think a day at home has gone by in the past couple of years that my boys haven’t played with them.
+Update: These instruments are VERY NOISY!
+But my kids still love them and I don’t really think a day at home has gone by in the past few years that my boys haven’t played with them.

-If you’re looking for quieter play, I suggest a Fisher-Price Medical Kit!
-My son will play check-up for hours on end, if we let him.
-These sets haven’t actually changed too much since the one I had when I was a kid, but they do have a few updates.
-Kids love these toys!
-Plus, you can use it to practice for an actual trip to the doctor’s office.
-Update: The medical kit is getting used less regularly now that my kids are 4 and 2, but it kind of goes in waves–sometimes they use it a lot for a week or two, and then not so much for awhile, and then they get into it again.
+Update: The medical kit is getting used less regularly now that my kids are 5 and 3, but it kind of goes in waves–sometimes they use it a lot for a week or two, and then not so much for awhile, and then they get into it again.

 That sums up my list of the best toys for preschoolers!
 And, remember, no matter who you’re buying for (or what the special occasion is), your money is going to be so much better spent, and the recipient will be gain much more joy from the gift if you are willing to spend time with them using it!
 Roll up your sleeves, get down on the floor, and spend some quality time with the giftee and their new gift.